sakaiproject/sakai/acceptance-tests/README.md

 ## Before you begin

 To run this project you need a Selenium webdriver.

-You can get the Firefox based Gecko Driver here: https://github.com/mozilla/geckodriver/releases
+Get the Firefox based Gecko webdriver here: https://github.com/mozilla/geckodriver/releases Get the Chrome webdriver here: https://sites.google.com/a/chromium.org/chromedriver/downloads

 If you don't want to run this project, you can still help by contributing feature files to it, see `Contributing` below.